-A few days after you have been admitted, you will receive an evaluation of your transfer credits.
-Watch for an email that will let you know that your transfer credit evaluation is available to view in your Student Center.
+Once you are admitted, we will begin working on an evaluation of your transfer credits and will email you when your evaluation is available to view in your Student Center.

 If you would like to view how some of your courses may transfer prior to admission, use our transfer equivalency databases and the following guidelines to help you.